OpenSmock/Molecule/documentation/Create a Component.md

 With Molecule, we reuse any existing Class by augmenting that Class with Component behavior.
 This Class becomes seamlessly usable as a Component in a Molecule architecture.

-We must use the Molecule Component interface `MolComponentImpl`, which is a Trait, to the existing Class.
+We must use the Molecule Component interface `MolComponentImpl`, which is a Trait, in the existing Class.
 Any class that implements this interface is usable as a Molecule component.
 Then, we assign the type Component to the class as a standard Molecule Component.

 ## Define the contract for MolGPSData
 For this tutorial, the GPS needs to send its geographical data to the Map.